Skip to main content

 1. Salto can not update a Project in free accounts

-2. Salto can not create a project if it has a permissionScheme value on free accounts
+2. Salto can not create a project with a permissionScheme on free accounts

-• Workaround: comment out the permissionScheme value, and if needed, assign it to the project in the UI after the deployment
+• Workaround: comment out the permissionScheme value during deployments, and if needed, assign it to the project in the UI after the deployment

 3. Deploying permission scheme does not work on free accounts